katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/vmware_inventory_filters.rst

 Here, we are using ``guest.ipAddress`` VM property.
 This property is optional and depended upon VMware tools installed on VMs.
 We are using ``match`` to validate the regular expression for the given IP range.

-Executing ``ansible-inventory --list -i <filename>.vmware.yml`` creates a list of the virtual machines that are ready to be configured using Ansible.
+Executing ``assible-inventory --list -i <filename>.vmware.yml`` creates a list of the virtual machines that are ready to be configured using Assible.

 What to expect
 --------------